hyperbolic-time-chamber/intro-to-rest-and-http/README.md

 Workflow:

-* Fork and clone this repo.
+- Fork and clone this repo.
-* Add a remote so you can pull down any updates to the repo.
+- Add a remote so you can pull down any updates to the repo.
-  * HTTPS: `git remote add upstream https://github.com/hyperbolic-time-chamber/intro-to-rest-and-http.git`
+  - HTTPS: `git remote add upstream https://github.com/hyperbolic-time-chamber/intro-to-rest-and-http.git`
-  * SSH: `git remote add upstream git@github.com:hyperbolic-time-chamber/intro-to-rest-and-http.git`
+  - SSH: `git remote add upstream git@github.com:hyperbolic-time-chamber/intro-to-rest-and-http.git`
-* Read through the content here once (it's okay if it doesn't all make sense).
+- Read through the content here once (it's okay if it doesn't all make sense).
-* Work on the challenge located in `node-rest-server` (you don't have to complete all of it).
+- Work on the challenge located in the `node-rest-server` directory.
-* Read through the content here a second time and look to clarify any misunderstandings.
+- Read through the content here a second time and look to clarify any misunderstandings.

 ## Major Concepts